memsql/SingleStoreNETConnector/docs/content/api/SingleStoreConnector/SingleStoreBulkUpdate.md

 # SingleStoreBulkUpdate class

-[`SingleStoreBulkUpdate`](./SingleStoreBulkUpdate.md) lets you efficiently update many existing rows in a SingleStore Server table from an in-memory source.
+[`SingleStoreBulkUpdate`](./SingleStoreBulkUpdate.md) lets you efficiently update many existing rows in a SingleStore table from an in-memory source.
 It complements [`SingleStoreBulkCopy`](./SingleStoreBulkCopy.md): where bulk copy inserts rows, bulk update modifies rows that already exist, matching them on the columns in [`KeyColumns`](./SingleStoreBulkUpdate/KeyColumns.md).

 The source rows are first staged into a temporary table using [`SingleStoreBulkCopy`](./SingleStoreBulkCopy.md), then a single `UPDATE ...
 JOIN` copies the non-key column values into the matching rows of the destination table.